restic/restic/doc/Design.md

 repository password.
 This is then used with `scrypt`, a key derivation function (KDF), and the supplied parameters (`N`, `r`, `p` and `salt`) to derive 64 key bytes.
-The first 32 bytes are used as the encryption key (for AES-256) and the last 32 bytes are used as the signing key (for HMAC-SHA-256).
+The first 32 bytes are used as the encryption key (for AES-256) and the last 32 bytes are used as the signing key (for Poly1305-AES).
+These last 32 bytes are divided into a 16 byte AES key `k` followed by 16 bytes of secret key `r`.
+They key `r` is then masked for use with Poly1305.
+For details see the original paper [The Poly1305-AES message-authentication code](http://cr.yp.to/mac/poly1305-20050329.pdf) by Dan Bernstein.

-This signing key is used to compute an HMAC over the bytes contained in the JSON field `data` (after removing the Base64 encoding and not including the last 32 byte).
-If the password is incorrect or the key file has been tampered with, the computed HMAC will not match the last 32 bytes of the data, and restic exits with an error.
+This signing key is used to compute a MAC over the bytes contained in the JSON field `data` (after removing the Base64 encoding and not including the last 32 byte).
+If the password is incorrect or the key file has been tampered with, the computed MAC will not match the last 16 bytes of the data, and restic exits with an error.
 Otherwise, the data is decrypted with the encryption key derived from `scrypt`.
 This yields a JSON document which contains the master signing and encryption keys for this repository.
+All data in the repository is encrypted and signed with these master keys with AES-256 in Counter mode and signed with Poly1305-AES as described above.

 A repository can have several different passwords, with a key file for each.
 This way, the password can be changed without having to re-encrypt all data.